Facebookology: Meet our fan: Michael Clark

-Michael truly embodies connectology: he actively participates on my fan page and more.
+Michael Clark truly embodies connectology: he actively participates on my fan page and more.
 He reads blogs and actually comments on them.
 He is a Go-Giver.
 Michael is helpful, transparent and funny.
 Get to know him, connect with hm, I am confident you will not be disappointed!
 I am also inspired by how he writes (apparent in the answers below)!

 Thank you Michael for being such a fan!